In the Philippines, how common is common law marriage? Very common, actually.

-Common-law marriage in the Philippines is governed by a property regime, just like legal marriages, although there are stipulations that are different.
+Obviously, common-law marriage in the Philippines is governed by a property regime, just like legal marriages, although there are stipulations that are different.

-What if I bought the property with my own money?
+1. What if I bought the property with my own money?

 So, even if one is a stay-at-home mom, and her live-in partner was the one who paid for the purchase of their house, the former is still considered part-owner of the said property because it was acquired through their “joint efforts.”
 It is also governed by the rules on equal co-ownership.
 The stay-at-home partner cared for and maintained the family household, and this is considered her contribution.

-We have been living together for 20 years, but my partner is still legally married to another woman.
+2. We have been living together for 20 years, but my partner is still legally married to another woman.
 Do we have equal co-ownership of the house and cars we bought together?

-As directed in Article 148, if one of the parties in a common-law relationship has a prior marriage, only the properties acquired through an actual joint contribution of money, property or industry shall be considered joint ownership.
+As directed in Article 148, if one of the parties in a common-law relationship has a prior marriage, only the properties acquired through an actual joint contribution of money, property, or industry shall be considered joint ownership.

 It also does not mean it will be equal.
 The percentage of ownership will be according to or in proportion to each partner’s actual contributions, or how much each has paid to purchase the property.
-If there is no proof of such amount of contribution, then it will be considered equal.
+If there is no proof of such an amount of contribution, then it will be considered equal.